nimaabaeian/Real-World-Human-Robot-Interaction-Prediction/README.md

 - **Two Datasets**: One for participants in the United States (`US.csv`) and one for South Korea (`Korea.csv`).
 This project uses the US dataset.
 - **Time Alignment**: Sensor data is collected 9 times per second, while interaction data is reported every 15 minutes.
 The sensor data is aggregated to match the 15-minute windows.

-For more details on the dataset, visit the [Dryad repository](https://doi.org/10.5061/dryad.tb2rbp078).
+For more details on the dataset and download, visit the (https://zenodo.org/records/10015074).

 ---